alchemy-fr/Phraseanet-Docs/en/Admin/index.rst

 .. module:: admin
     :synopsis: Phraseanet Administrator guide

-.. moduleauthor:: Team Phraseanet <info@phraseanet.com>

-Phraseanet is built on top of MySQL/InnoDB databases: ApplicationBoxes and Databoxes.
+Phraseanet is built on top of MySQL databases: ApplicationBoxes and Databoxes.

-ApplicationBoxes store users, baskets, rights ont collections and links to one or more databoxes.
+ApplicationBoxes store users, baskets, rights, collections and links to one or more databoxes.

 Databoxes are containers for records.
-They are different because of their documentary structure
+They are all different because of their documentary structure.

-Phraseanet also use a TaskManager.
-This component manages PHP scripts like Metadatas Writing, Subviews creation, indexation.
+Phraseanet also provides a Task Manager.
+This component manages PHP daemons for Metadatas Writing, Subviews creation, indexation.

-You can also manage Phraseanet through the `Konsole Kommander <Console>`
+Phraseanet can also be managed through 2 interfaces : `API <../../Devel>`_ and `Konsole Kommander <Console>`_.

 .. toctree::
     :hidden:

+    Prerequisite
     Download
-    Prerequisite
     Install
-    Indexer
-    SearchEngine
-    Extension
     Upgrade
     Configuration
-    APIs
+    SearchEngine
     TaskManager
     Console
     Maintenance
-    Optimization
     Faq